 Insights on Sri Lanka’s Top 10 Exports

-Sri Lanka ’s top 10 exports accounted for 80.4% of the overall value of its global shipments.
+Sri Lanka’s top 10 exports accounted for 81% of the overall value of its global shipments.

 From the more granular four-digit Harmonized Tariff System code level, tea including flavored varieties represent Sri Lanka ’s most valuable exported product at 6.5% of the country’s total.
-In second place was unknit and non-crocheted bras and corsets (6.1%) trailed by women’s knit or crocheted underwear and pajamas (4.7%), women’s knit or crocheted clothing in general (4.1%), unknit and non-crocheted women’s clothing in general (4.1%), light vessels, fire boats and floating docks (3.6%), unknit and non-crocheted men’s suits and trousers (3.5%) then used or retreaded rubber tires (3.3%).
+In second place was unknitted and non-crocheted bras and corsets (6.2%) trailed by women’s knit or crocheted underwear and pajamas (5%), unknit and non-crocheted women’s clothing in general (4.6%) then women’s knitted or crocheted clothing in general (4.4%).

 The following types of Sri Lankan product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.